awsdocs/aws-panorama-developer-guide/docs-source/security-compliance.md

 # Compliance validation for AWS Panorama<a name="security-compliance"></a>

-Third\-party auditors assess the security and compliance of AWS Panorama as part of multiple AWS compliance programs\.
-These include SOC, PCI, FedRAMP, HIPAA, and others\.
+AWS Panorama is not in scope of any AWS compliance programs\.
 For a list of AWS services in scope of specific compliance programs, see [AWS services in scope by compliance program](http://aws.amazon.com/compliance/services-in-scope/)\.
 For general information, see [AWS compliance programs](http://aws.amazon.com/compliance/programs/)\.

 You can download third\-party audit reports using AWS Artifact\.
 For more information, see [Downloading reports in AWS artifact](https://docs.aws.amazon.com/artifact/latest/ug/downloading-documents.html)\.